DomWilliams0/name-needed/.planning/backlog.md

 * less repetition in chunk/terrain/chunkbuilder/chunkbuilderapply/slicemut
 * define rates, scales, units etc in unit crate e.g. metabolism, durabilities
 * add more types for procgen region units instead of arbitrary (f64, f64)
-*  overhaul world unit types to hide internals, have a constructor that returns option, and an unchecked version
 * error context chaining would be VERY useful for fatal errors
 * consider using `bugsalot` macros to replace .unwrap()/.expect() with logging and make them continuable